 “My breasts have always been small, some days I love them!!
 And some other times, I hate them!!!
 What I liked the least was the hair I had on my areolas.
 I’m getting laser hair removal now and it makes me feel a bit more comfortable about myself.
 I guess not having a stable relationship didn’t help much.”

 “I am a 24 year old of a slim build.
 The fact that I have hated my breasts since childhood outrages me.
 I am healthy and beautiful and happy, but I have never looked at my breasts in the mirror without feeling sad.
 I am angry at a culture that makes women hate the beautiful uniqueness of their bodies, and learning to love my breasts will be a slow process that I am excited to tackle.
 All of the beautiful breasts on this website make me see how beatiful we all are!
 Bodies would be so boring if they all looked the same!”

 “Hello.
 I recently found your site and it has made me feel alot better about my breasts.
 I started to develop breasts at 8 years old and they were small for a while and in just one year I went from an A to a C. I have stretch marks but they have faded.
 I was mostly worried about my areolas, I don’t think my breasts are done developing so I have learned to accept them how they are.
 I am 18 years old.
 I have gained and lost weight on and off my whole life.
 As you can see my areola is very light and I have blue veins, one which wraps around the left breast areola.”

 Also in boobs, see boobs.

 And don’t miss this post on how men, also, feel insecure about their “boobs.”Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.